sichangi/card-elements/README.md

 - click the submit button
 - expect the data from the forms iframe to be submitted to the server which responds accordingly if successful
-- check your console for the forms contents
+- check your servers console for the forms contents